insomnimus/fsgc/readme.md

 ```

 ## Duration Format
-The àge` field in the `rule` object is a string with the following format:
+The `age` field in the `rule` object is a string with the following format:

 `<number> <unit>`